rhodyboland/box_bot/README.md

    git clone -b micro-indoor-orin_nano --recurse-submodules git@github.com:rhodyboland/box_bot.git
 ```

-Customise the image:
+To use dockerfile included:

-Create a .isaac_ros_common-config in the home directory.
-This is the contents of mine, it points to the correct location of dockerfile if above commands used.
+Create a .isaac_ros_common-config file in the home directory and place the below inside.
+This points to the correct location of dockerfile if above commands used.

 ```
 CONFIG_IMAGE_KEY="ros2_humble.box_bot"